0xSebin/0xlittleboy/README.md

    <p align="left"> <a href="https://twitter.com/litt1eb0yy" target="blank"><img src="https://img.shields.io/twitter/follow/litt1eb0yy?logo=twitter&style=for-the-    badge" alt="litt1eb0yy" /></a> </p>

    ## Personal Intro
    #### I am just a average guy who was Pursuing Bachelors in CSE and not good with programming languages at all.
 After seeing some Hacking Scenes in Movies, I      started dreaming to become an Hacker 👨‍💻.
-And After Googling and Learning some stuffs I got an Methodology/idea to hack.
-I am doing Bug Bounty Hunting in My        Free Time and solving some Labs, CTFs to strength my infosec skils.
+And After Googling and Learning some stuffs I got an Methodology/idea for Hacking.
+I am doing Bug Bounty Hunting in My        Free Time and solving Labs, CTFs to strength my infosec skils.

  ## My Skillset
  - ✔️ ***Web Application Penetration Testing***